 Shin Splints

-Shin splints is a generic term used to describe any pain felt between the knee and the ankle, but what exactly is it and how does it occur?
+Shin splints is a generic term to describe any pain felt between the knee and the ankle.
+But what exactly is it and how does it occur?

 True shin splints is caused by a pulling of the leg muscles on the shin bone.
 It is felt as a dull ache in the shin that becomes intense on running or walking but that is relieved by rest.
 The shin is tender to touch but circulation is healthy and there is no muscle weakness, no pins and needles and no numbness in the leg.